N. Ashokkumar

+N Ashokkumar (born 1957) is an Indian politician from Tamil Nadu, India.
+He is a member of the Tamil Nadu Legislative Assembly from Peravurani Assembly constituency, in Thanjavur District, representing the Dravida Munnetra Kazhagam (DMK).
+He retained the Peravurani seat in the 2026 Tamil Nadu Legislative Assembly election.

 Personal life

 N. Ashokkumar was born on 15 April 1957 to V. Narayanasamy (father) and N. Jayam (mother) from Veeraiyankottai Village, Peravurani Taluk, Thanjavur District and settled in Peravurani Town.
-As a student, N. Ashok Kumar was a sports enthusiast.
-He completed his PUC education in Debritto School, Devakkottai, Tamil Nadu.
-His in laws are DMK Leader, Thiru.
-Misa Krishnamoorthi EX MLA & Saraswathi.
+He completed his PUC in Debritto School, Devakkottai, Tamil Nadu.
+He is the son in law of DMK leader, Misa Krishnamoorthi, a former MLA and Saraswathi.
 He has two siblings N. Elango and N. Sumathi.

 Political career

 N. Ashokkumar is a social worker in Peruvurani.
 His political career started in 1975 when he joined the Dravida Munnetra Kazhagam (DMK) party.
 He won in the Peruratchi election for the position of chairman in the years of 2006 and 2011.